 Located outside of St. Louis, St. Charles is home to the Saint Louis Zoo, Missouri Botanical Garden and other Missouri River-based attractions that make it a worthy stop when not guarding the galaxy.

 Spider-Man: Queens, New York

 Raised by his aunt in Forest Hills, Peter Parker is a humble high school student who becomes a superhero after inheriting the powers of a radioactive spider.

 Forest Hills is located in Queens, one of New York's least appreciated boroughs, but it serves to drive home how much of a regular kid Peter was before becoming Spider-Man.

 Forest Hills is mostly just a residential neighborhood, but it's right next to Flushing Meadows, where the U.S. Open tennis tournament is held and the Mets call home at Citi Field stadium.

 You can also visit the Queens Botanical Garden or, in the summer, spend time at Rockaway Beach.

 Marvel megafans should head to Ingram St., where Peter and his aunt live in the comic.

 Black Widow: Volgograd, Russia

-This is the city where the WWII Battle of Stalingrad, the first major loss for the Germans during the war, took place.
-Fittingly, it is also home to a massive memorial complex commemorating the battle, featuring the iconic Motherland Calls sculpture (pictured).
+This is the city where the World War II Battle of Stalingrad, the first major loss for the Germans during the war, took place.
+Fittingly, it is also home to a massive memorial complex commemorating the battle, featuring the iconic Motherland Calls sculpture.